Iris Apatow

 Iris Apatow (/ˈæpətaʊ/; born October 12, 2002) is an American actress.
 She portrayed Arya Hopkins in the Netflix series Love and Krystal Kris in the 2022 Netflix film The Bubble.

 She is the younger daughter of filmmaker Judd Apatow and actress Leslie Mann.
 Her older sister is actress Maude Apatow.

 Early and personal life

 Iris Apatow was born on October 12, 2002, to actress Leslie Mann and filmmaker Judd Apatow.
-Her father's family is Jewish, whereas her maternal great-grandmother was of Finnish ancestry.
+Her father's family is Jewish, whereas her mother is Roman Catholic and her maternal great-grandmother was of Finnish ancestry.
 Her sister is actress Maude Apatow, with whom she worked on This is 40, Funny People, and Knocked Up.
 She graduated from high school in 2021.

 Apatow was previously in a relationship with Ryder Robinson, son of actress Kate Hudson and singer Chris Robinson.
 Since 2024, she has been in a relationship with actor Sam Nivola, son of actors Emily Mortimer and Alessandro Nivola.
 The couple live together in an apartment in New York with a pet cat called Kumo.

 Her personal relationships with celebrities have received much media attention, particularly with singer-songwriter Olivia Rodrigo, as well as singer-songwriter Billie Eilish and influencers Charli D'Amelio and Avani Gregg.